aroberge/reeborg/src/js/README.md

 _La version française est incluse ci-dessous._

+**This documentation is generated automatically from comments in source files.**

-# General information about this documentation
+# General information

 While the *World editing dialog* makes it possible to create your own world, it is limited to create worlds with pre-defined objects.
 Furthermore, it